Andromedas Parachute (Gravitation lense)

 What is Andromeda's Parachute?

 It is a quad lensed quasar* (mag * 14/18) in the constellation Andromeda.
 The cause of the quadruple projection is a gravitational lens which stands between us and the light source and accordingly redirects or divides the light beam of the object by the strength of the gravitational force of the lens.
 The cause of this phenomenon is a far-off mass-rich object in space, a galaxy or a black hole.
+The princip of space-time bending may take place.
 This object was first discovered in June 2017 by the PanSTARRS telescope / 1.8m in Hawaii.
 This object is similar in principle to the Einstein Cross but is unique in its appearance.
 The object is about 3 seconds of arc and is damn tiny, comes to scale of a 1 Euro coin (ca. 2cm) seen from a range of 1.5 km.
 Depending on the seeing or quality of your optics this "parachute" can be separated into three adjacent quasars or light points.
 The fourth projection should be below the arc (sketch map).
 So this is truly an invitation to test your quality of optics.
 From the photographic point of view, somedays it will maybe succeed to work out the complete resolution of three / four projections.
 I'll stay tuned!

 Quasar* rough explained, active core of a galaxy which appear like a bright star.